Zhao-hangtian/dataVisualEditor/README.md

 2. sync: According to the remaining images in the folder data_file as the index, synchronized to data_file.npy.

 3. Please execute generate and then execute sync.

+4. Do not execute sync continuously.
+You should generate it again before executing the second sync.

 Sample five.npy added.
 Try it for fun!